rustls/rustls-ffi/CONTRIBUTING.md

 In README.md, under the "Conventions" section, are described the the API conventions we follow.

 All code must be rustfmt'ed, which we enforce in CI.
-Check .github/workflows/test.yml for the current Rust version against which we enforce rustfmt, since rustfmt's output sometimes changes between Rust versions.
+Note rustfmt's output sometimes changes between Rust versions, it's run in CI with the latest stable rust version.

 ## Dev dependencies